A/B Test

 You can do an A/B test on either Email design or Send time.

-The All Profiles in the sending will be randomly divided into groups, and receive the different content versions.
-When testing sender time, all Profiles receive the same content but at different times.
+All Profiles in the sending will be randomly divided into groups, and receive the different content versions.

-By studying the result of which group performed higher engagement (opens and clicks), you better understand your Profiles preferences.
+In the Report, study the result of which group performed higher engagement (opens and clicks), to better understand your Profiles preferences.

 Example: